munsellb/NIRAL_DTI_PIPELINE/README.md

 PARMFILE:/data/git/NIRAL_DTI_PIPELINE/autoseg_templates/AutoSeg_Parameters.txt
 Flags:/data/git/NIRAL_DTI_PIPELINE/example_config/config_pipeline_flags.txt
 ```
-In general, the flag file indicates the pipeline components will be executed.
+In general, the flag file indicates the pipeline components to be executed.
 A ```yes``` value indicates the component will be executed, and a ```no``` value indicates the component will not be executed.

 Example <a href="https://github.com/munsellb/NIRAL_DTI_PIPELINE.git/example_config">configuration files</a> and <a href="https://github.com/munsellb/NIRAL_DTI_PIPELINE.git/autoseg_templates">autoseg template</a> files can be found in the github repository.